-- 15. The problem is a secret topic.
-A sample of secret topic can be found here.
+- 8. The problem is a secret topic.
+A sample of the secret topic can be found here.
 Each team will be asked to solve the same problem.
 Professional ethics demand that competitors DO NOT discuss or reveal the secret topic until after the event has concluded.
-Competitors who violate this ethical standard will be penalized per the GRRs. - 16.
+Competitors who violate this ethical standard will be penalized per the GRRs. - 9.
 Resources about the secret topic may be provided to teams for use during their 30-minute preparation time (such as data, supporting research, etc.).

-Materials allowed in preparation room:
+Materials allowed in the preparation room: - a.

-- a.
 HOSA will provide index cards for taking notes. - b.
 HOSA will provide flip chart paper and markers for preparing solution materials. - c.
-Competitors may NOT bring anything, except pencils, into the preparation room, except the pencils required for evaluations. - 17.
-The section leader will announce when teams have five (5) minutes and one (1) minute remaining in the preparation room.
-At the one-minute mark section leader will announce, "You have one minute remaining.
-Please conclude your preparation, gather your materials, and prepare to be escorted to the presentation room." - 18.
-At the conclusion of the 30-minute preparation time, teams will be escorted to another room for their oral presentation.

-Materials allowed in the oral presentation room:
+Competitors may NOT bring anything, except pencils, into the preparation room - 10.
+Event personnel will announce when teams have five (5) minutes and one (1) minute remaining in the preparation room.
+At the one-minute mark, the section leader will announce that one minute remains. - 11.
+After the 30-minute preparation time, teams will be escorted to another room for their oral presentation.
+Materials allowed in the oral presentation room: - a.

-- a.
 Index cards the team prepared as notes in the preparation room. - b.
 Flip Chart paper the team prepared to support their solution in the preparation room. - c.
-Extra paper, markers, or any other materials will NOT be allowed in the presentation room. - 19.
-Teams will be allowed a maximum of eight (8) minutes for their oral presentation of a solution to the secret problem.
+Extra paper, markers, or any other materials will NOT be allowed in the presentation room.

+- 12. Teams will be allowed a maximum of eight (8) minutes for their oral presentation of a solution to the secret problem.
 The timekeeper shall present a flash card advising the competitors when there is one (1) minute remaining.
-Time will be stopped at the end of eight (8) minutes. - 20.
+Time will be stopped at the end of eight (8) minutes. - 13.
 All team members must take an active role in the presentation.